croaky/groove/README.md

 Groove
 ======

-Generator to create a web application stack of Sinatra, MongoDB, jQuery, HTML5, Effigy, and Hoptoad web app.
+Generator to create a web application consisting of Sinatra, MongoDB, jQuery, HTML5, Effigy, and Hoptoad.

 Usage
 -----